Share this article

 Faster data-driven decisions

-Business analytics are categorized into four types – Descriptive analytics, Diagnostic analytics, Predictive Analytics, and Prescriptive analytics.
+Business analytics can be divided into four types – Descriptive analytics, Diagnostic analytics, Predictive Analytics, and Prescriptive analytics.

 Descriptive analytics:Â is a method that helps to track KPIs (key performance indicators) to understand business performance.
 It reveals important insights related to sales, marketing, and budgeting.